10 Myths About Leaving The EU

 - The UK savings ratio fell to a 53 year low in the first quarter of 2017.
 Suggesting that consumer spending has been propped by people saving less and borrowing more.

-- Unemployment is at a 40 year high but it is a concern that this has not resulted in any upward pressure on wages.
+- Unemployment is at a 40 year high it is a concern that this has not resulted in any upward pressure on wages.
 Some of this rise has been due to an increase in self-employment where pay is on average lower than employed jobs.

 So, the data seems to contradict what the Leave campaign said about the economic benefits of Brexit.
 As the Mail on Sunday has admitted – “The promise that Brexit would be good for the UK economy has proved false.”
 The evidence also suggests that the UK economy has grown much faster since it joined the EEC/EU.

-According to the Government’s own figures from the Office for Budget Responsibility (OBR) as a direct result of Brexit the forecast health of the public finances have been downgraded by around £15bn year or almost £300m a week.
-Given that the UK net contribution to the EU is around £276m a week the UK is likely to make a net fiscal loss from Brexit.
+According to the Government’s own figures from the Office for Budget Responsibility (OBR) as a direct result of Brexit the forecast health of the public finances has been downgraded by around £15bn year or almost £300m a week.
+Given that the UK net contribution to the EU is around £276m a week.
+The UK is likely to make a net fiscal loss from Brexit.

 The negotiations for leaving the EU are also proving slow and costly.
-A bill of £39bn to settle existing commitments has been agreed and if the government wishes to retain tariff free access to the single market we are likely to have to continue to pay a contribution to the EU.
+A bill of £39bn to settle existing commitments has been agreed.
+If the government wishes to retain tariff free access to the single market we are likely to have to continue to pay a contribution to the EU.

 The imposition of tariffs of 300% by the US on Bombardier the Canadian aircraft maker which has a manufacturing facility in Northern Ireland shows how disruptive global trade can be when you are up against a major US manufacturer like Boeing.